 Some of the Endovascular Interventions we perform at King’s include:

 A peripheral angiogram test uses x-rays and dye to help doctors identify narrowed or blocked arteries that supply blood to your legs.
 Depending on the observations your Doctor will decide if a procedure is needed to open any blockage.

 Varicose Vein Treatment (Endovenous Ablation of Varicose Veins)

 Varicose vein is a common condition that usually affects the lower extremities.
 In some cases it needs to be treated.
 The commonly used technique is laser treatment.
-New minimally invasive procedures techniques with the latest available technology involve closing the dilating veins by using a special glue.
+New minimally invasive techniques use the latest available technology involving closing the dilating veins by using a special glue.